prashantnayak-edu/zero-to-ai/README.md

 # Zero to AI

+This course provides a comprehensive journey through the foundations of modern AI, covering topics from basic math and machine learning to advanced neural networks and reinforcement learning.
+It's designed to connect the dots in a way that many traditional AI courses don't.

-The lessons in this course are around Neural Networks and the Transformer architecture that is at the root of the current AI revolution.
+While the course covers a wide range of topics, special emphasis is placed on Neural Networks and the Transformer architecture, which are at the heart of the current AI revolution.
+These technologies are driving the most significant breakthroughs in AI today.

-I put this course together to both learn about and potentially educate others that are on the journey to understand the current state of AI.

-My goal was to try and explain it to myself in a way that a motivated High School student could follow along.
+I initially created this course to explain AI to my undergraduate daughter studying Math.
+As I developed it, I realized its potential to reach even younger students, like my soon-to-be 11th grade daughter.
+My goal evolved into crafting explanations that a motivated and intelligent high school student could grasp.

+The importance of this material can't be overstated.
+AI is shaping up to be the most significant technological shift since the World Wide Web emerged in the 1990s - potentially 100 times more impactful.
+Understanding these concepts is becoming crucial for anyone looking to navigate our rapidly changing world.

+This course aims to demystify AI, breaking down complex ideas into digestible pieces.
+Whether you're a student, a professional, or simply curious about AI, I hope this material will help you understand the technology that's reshaping our future.

 ## Sources